adamsanghera/go-rpc-demo/README.md

 This folder contains the two build artifacts for this project, `greeter` and `greeterd`, a CLI tool and a daemon.

 The CLI tool makes gRPC calls to the daemon.

+## Greeter

+Contains the application code implementing the greeter service, which is leveraged by `greeterd` and queried by `greeter`.